-The Policy Forum hosts outstanding examples of student work from their on-campus coursework or off-campus professional engagements.
+The Policy Forum hosts outstanding examples of student writing that speaks from their course-work and real-world experience .
 Popular topics fall into any number of the following categories, depending on a student’s area(s) of focus or personal interest(s):

 Agriculture & Food